soltius/BluetoothClassicSerial/README.md

 ## iOS Notes

 iOS requires that the device's protocol string is in the p-list.
-This plugin has a dependency on [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) which enables plist entries to be created from entries the application's cordova config.xml file.

-The Phonegap Build service doesn't use this plugin, and instead appears to have it's own method for passing entries into the iOS plist.
-Examples below.

 ### Examples